Make this year different.

 It’s the new year.
-And over the past few weeks, you’ve been hearing and seeing a whole lot of ads geared toward New Year’s resolutions.
+Over the past few weeks, you’ve been hearing and seeing a whole lot of ads geared toward New Year’s resolutions.
 Whether it’s a gym special, a diet program special, or gentle reminders that a new year means a new you for your weight, sleep habits, or money-saving habits, the message will be loud and clear.
-But not all approaches are created equal, especially when it comes to New Year’s resolution diets.
+It’s important to understand that not all approaches are created equal, especially when it comes to New Year’s resolution diets.

 The second biggest resolution, according to the data, was weight loss.
-Whether that’s working out, dieting, or a combination, the statistics show that it’s more likely than not that your 2018 resolution is going to plummet.
+Whether that’s working out, dieting, or a combination, the statistics show that it’s more likely than not, that your resolution is going to plummet.
 But why?

 If you set the intention, you know that it’s something you want to do.
-And what a great goal to have: to give your body the love it deserves by eating well and exercising often. the problem surrounding the connection between New Year’s resolution diets and failure is pretty simple, actually.
+What a great goal to have: to give your body the love it deserves by eating well and exercising often.
+The problem surrounding the connection between New Year’s resolution diets and failure is pretty simple, actually.

 If it takes all of that hype to get you going, you’re simply not sustaining yourself.
 Outside-in solutions like dieting and joining the gym fail because they have very little to do with a game plan.
 They offer promise on the enamor that is the New Year alone, and not the gift that the entire year, and your life, is in general.